senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

     1. Testers like pytest, go test, unittest
     1. Type checking like mypy.
     1. Security testing like Bandit, gosec
-1. Let's look at a special kind of development environment, [Jupyter Lab].
+1. Next, let's look at a special kind of development environment, [Jupyter Lab].

 ![image](divider.png)